-Types of Online Tutoring: Private Tutor Versus Tutoring Service
+Types of Remote Tutoring: Private Tutor Versus Tutoring Service

-Before we take a deep dive into how to find a tutor, we first need to address the different options you have when looking for tutoring online.
-While there may be hundreds if not thousands of variations, there are essentially two basic types of online tutoring: private tutoring and tutoring services.
+Before we take a deep dive into how to find a tutor for extra support in your classes, we first need to address the different options you have when looking for tutoring online.
+While there may be hundreds if not thousands of variations, including peer tutoring, there are essentially two basic types of online tutoring: private tutoring and tutoring services.
 Let’s look at each of these tutoring options individually.

 Online Private Tutors

-A private tutor is likely what you think of when you imagine a traditional tutoring scenario.
-In this scenario, you may meet up with an individual tutor at the library, or he or she may come to your house.
+A private tutor is likely what you think of when you imagine a traditional in person tutoring scenario.
+In this scenario, you may meet up with a professional tutor at the library, say a retired teacher, or he or she may come to your house.
 In any case, it’s a one-on-one session.
 The online version of hiring a private tutor is similar, but the meeting occurs online.
 Most online tutoring sessions with a private tutor will occur via webcam using a video conferencing software such as Zoom.
 These online sessions often occur once weekly but could be scheduled more or less frequently depending on the individual circumstances.

-Another option for online tutoring is a third-party tutoring company or service.
-Typically, these platforms act as liaisons between the tutor and the student, but there may be some caveats.
-For example, with an online tutoring service, you may or may not be assigned to the same tutor for each session.
-This could be a drawback, especially if your progress with one tutor isn’t communicated to the next, or if your learning is somewhat dependent upon your trust in the tutor, for example.
+Another option for remote tutoring is a third-party tutoring company or service.
+Typically, these tutoring agencies act as liaisons between the professional tutors and the student, but there may be some caveats.
+For example, with a tutoring service, you may or may not be assigned to the same tutor for each session.
+This could be a drawback, especially if your progress with one tutor in a subject area isn’t communicated to the next staff member, or if your learning is somewhat dependent upon your trust in the tutor, for example.

-Wyzant has been matching students with tutors since 2005.
-Today, this online tutoring platform specializes in both in-person and online tutoring in more than 300 different academic subjects.
-Tutoring is also available at nearly every level of learning, including middle school, high school, college, and adult learning.
+Wyzant has been matching younger students and older colleges alike with tutors since 2005.
+Today, this virtual tutoring platform specializes in both in person and online tutoring in more than 300 different academic subjects.
+Tutoring is also available at nearly every level of learning, including tutoring kids in middle school, high school, college, adult learning.
 Figuring out how to find a tutor on Wyzant is fairly simple.
 The platform walks you through a straightforward process of deciding what you want to learn, where and when you can study, and how much you want to spend.
-Then, you can peruse tutor profiles and qualifications to find the right tutor online or in person.
+Then, you can peruse tutor profiles and qualifications to find the right professional tutors in popular subjects online or in person.
+Wyzant doesn’t offer free tutoring, but some tutors charge as little as $20 per hour.
+Notably, background checks are also required for the site’s tutors.

 Cost: $20-200+ per hour

-Founded in 2007, Varsity Tutors is one of the most reputable online tutoring services currently available.
-This online learning platform offers convenient tutoring services for students at every stage of their academic careers, including college.
-Hundreds of academic and test-prep categories are featured on the Varsity Tutors website, and students can choose from flexible online tutoring options that take into account their current level of learning as well as the amount of help they need in a particular subject.
-Students who can’t afford one-on-one online tutoring can opt for more affordable services, including small and large group tutoring.
+Founded in 2007, Varsity Tutors is one of the most reputable tutoring services currently available.
+This online learning platform offers convenient tutoring services for students at every stage of their academic careers, from homework help, test prep tutiors, and even college tutoring.
+Hundreds of academic and test-prep tutors are featured on the Varsity Tutors website, and students can find tutors offering flexible options that take into account their current level of learning as well as the amount of help they need in a particular subject or test prep area.
+Students who can’t afford one-on-one tutoring can opt for more affordable services, including small group classes and large group tutoring with numerous other students.

 Cost: $73-95 per hour

-One of the newer options for college students looking for online tutoring services, Skooli offers personalized online tutoring in a variety of different academic subjects.
+One of the newer options for college students looking for tutoring services, Skooli offers personalized tutoring and homework help in a variety of different academic subjects.
 One standout feature of this particular online learning platform is the required credentials for tutors.
-In order to tutor college students, Skooli requires that tutors hold a graduate degree in their respective fields.
-Moreover, students can search for a tutor online that uses instructional techniques aligned with their specific learning styles.
+In order to tutor college students, Skooli requires that tutors hold a graduate degree in their respective fields, so you can feel confident your tutor is qualified.
+Moreover, students can search for a tutor online that uses instructional techniques aligned with their specific learning styles like a shared whiteboard, for instance.
 Finally, the site provides a robust online classroom with plenty of digital tools for students and tutors to use during their sessions.

 Cost: $0.65 – 0.82 per minute

-An up-and-coming online tutoring service, Wize (formerly Wizedemy) is an all-inclusive learning platform.
-In addition to tutoring, the company offers expert video tutorials, study guides, class notes, and more.
+An up-and-coming remote tutoring service, Wize (formerly Wizedemy) is an all-inclusive learning platform.
+In addition to tutoring, the company offers expert video tutorials, study guides, class notes, prep for standardized tests, and more.
 A big draw of this particular online tutoring site is the high standards it sets for tutors.
-To qualify for work on the site, Wize tutors must have teaching credentials and undergo a competitive audition process, of which only 2% successfully complete.
-Once you find a tutor online through Wize, you’ll meet in the Wize study room, which features an interactive whiteboard, saved sessions, and access to instant support from the Wize team.
+To qualify for work on the site, Wize tutors must be certified teachers and undergo a competitive audition process, of which only 2% successfully complete.
+Once you find a great tutor through Wize, you’ll meet in the Wize study room, which features an interactive whiteboard, saved sessions, and access to instant support from the Wize team.
 One potential downside of the service is the price variation.
-Since each tutor charges his or her own specific rate, it’s hard to predict exactly what online tutoring services will cost.
+Since each tutor charges his or her own specific rate, it’s hard to predict exactly what the tutoring services will cost.

-Before deciding on a private online tutor versus an online tutoring service, take a moment to assess your needs.
-Many students waste money on hiring a tutor online when they really don’t need one.
+Before deciding on a private online tutor versus a tutoring service, take a moment to assess your needs.
+Many students waste money on hiring a tutor when they really don’t need one.
 So, the question becomes: When is it necessary to hire an online tutor?
 Maybe you’re thinking that the answer should be obvious.
-You know you need an online tutor when your grades start to slip, right?
+You know you need some extra help when your grades start to slip, right?
 Not so fast!
-Before you resort to online tutoring, there are some other factors you need to consider.
+Before you resort to virtual tutoring, there are some other factors you need to consider.
 That’s because poor grades can be an indicator of a lot of potential problems—not just a failure to grasp course concepts.
 For example, if you’re a chronic procrastinator or you simply don’t devote enough time to your studies, then no amount of online tutoring will improve your grades.
 On the other hand, if you’re taking your classes seriously and doing everything you can to keep your scores up, but you’re still coming up short, then you may be a good candidate for online tutoring.
 With an online tutor, you can get the individualized attention and instruction that you need to succeed.
-A private tutor (or online tutoring service) can help you uncover gaps in learning or other weaknesses that could be derailing your success.
+A private tutor (or tutoring service) can help you uncover gaps in learning or other weaknesses that could be derailing your success.

 Strategies for Hiring an Online Tutor

 Let’s start at the top.
 A tutor’s academic record is perhaps the most important factor in the hiring process.
 After all, you’re going to want proof that the candidate has the education and skills necessary to be a good online tutor, specifically in the subject matter you need assistance with.
+Of course, this is true with in person tutors as well!
 Most online tutors are more than forthcoming with this information.
 In fact, if the tutor doesn’t advertise his or her stellar academic background, this should be viewed as a red flag.

-Exactly what level of academic training should you look for?
+Exactly what level of academic training should you look for in the right tutor?
 It depends on your goals as a student as well as your budget.
-As a general rule of thumb, you’ll want your tutor to have completed at least the level of education you’re currently seeking.
+If you’re in search of free tutoring, for example, you may have to take what you can get.
+In this case, peer tutoring may be your only option.
+As a general rule of thumb, though, you’ll want your tutor to have completed at least the level of education you’re currently seeking.
 For example, if you’re working on your bachelor’s degree in business, you don’t want someone who just started college to tutor you.
-Look for someone who has recently graduated from your program or even better, an MBA student.
+Look for someone who has recently graduated from your program or even better, look for graduate students like an MBA student, for example.
 Of course, the more formal training the online tutor has, the better your instruction will be.
 On the other hand, you should be prepared to pay more, too.
+Not many master’s-educated tutors offer free tutoring, after all.

 Knowing the subject matter is one thing, but being able to teach it to someone else is another thing altogether.
-That’s why experience—not just academics—matters when hiring someone for online tutoring.
+That’s why experience—not just academics—matters when hiring someone for remote tutoring.
 Teaching is an art, and some of the smartest people on the planet lack the ability to impart knowledge on someone else.
 You may have witnessed this phenomenon as a student in high school or even college.
 No matter how many letters a person has behind their name or what their IQ is, if they don’t possess the ability to teach, it’s nearly impossible to learn from them.
-That’s why when you’re figuring out how to find a tutor online, you’ll want to put experience at the top of your list.
-If you can get a referral or review from someone who has used the tutor in the past, that’s even better.
+That’s why when you’re figuring out how to find a tutor, you’ll want to put the tutor’s experience at the top of your list.
+If you can get a referral or review from someone who has used the tutor in the past, or if the tutor has actual teaching experience, that’s even better.

 Knowledge of Instructional Strategies